gumennii/react-server-side-rendering/README.md

 Here is a list of things and workflows we should include and cover within this repo.

 ### Basic
-- JS/JSX and TS/TSX support
+- JS/JSX and TS/TSX (primary)
 - CSS Modules and Styled Components (`Emotion` Package)
 - React Routes configured in one place
+- React Helmet
 - Redux
 - Node/Express